 We are a small boutique breeder of Ragdoll cats located on the Hamakua Coast on Hawaii Island.
-We have been in business for over 8 years raising healthy, confident, playful, blue eyed beauties.
+We have been in business since the spring of 2011, raising healthy, confident, playful, blue eyed beauties.
 Recently we have expanded our line to include the stunning mink lines.

 Ragdolls are remarkable family members and are often called either "floppy cats" or dog-cats for their unique behavior.